 - Parse compound requirements into single, verifiable Requirement statements.1 These should be linked to their parent Requirement using the refines/refined by relation. - Place any requirement's tables and graphics in separate files and reference them in the project repository using ExternalFile entities where each entity augments the subject Requirement to which it is related.
-When reports are utilized later on in the project, links are used to include these external tables and graphics in the output immediately following the entity Description and make entries in the List of Figures and List of Tables, as appropriate.
+When reports are utilized later in the project, links are used to include these external tables and graphics in the output immediately following the entity Description and make entries in the List of Figures and List of Tables, as appropriate.
+In order to properly number and label the tables and graphics for inclusion in the output, only a single graphic or table should appear in each external file entity.